Fertility Treatments

 How is IUI timed?

 IUI must be performed around the time of ovulation.
-The woman’s cycle is monitored using vaginal ultrasound scanning.
-IUI may be performed during a ‘natural’ cycle or in combination with fertility drugs.
+The woman’s cycle is monitored using vaginal ultrasound scanning to ensure the sperm are added when the egg is ready.
+IUI may be performed during a natural, unmedicated cycle or in combination with fertility medication.

 When is IUI recommended?

-IUI is recommended as a fertility treatment for mild sperm abnormalities, cervical problems or psycho-sexual problems in couples where the woman is usually 37 years or younger.
-It may also be used for unexplained infertility.
+IUI is recommended as a fertility treatment for mild sperm abnormalities, cervical problems or where psycho-sexual issues may exist.
+It is normally recommended for women less than 37 years, thought there may be exceptions depending on individual circumstances.
+It may also be a good option for same sex female couples.

 IUI is not recommended if there is significant endometriosis (grades III – IV), tubal disease (e.g. following tubal infection), significant sperm abnormalities or in older women.